-I travelled back to my hometown for Christmas this year and took the time while I was there to enjoy the company of old friends over drinks in familiar pubs.
+I traveled back to my hometown for Christmas this year and took the time while I was there to enjoy the company of old friends over drinks in familiar pubs.
 I spent one such night with a former colleague and great friend whom had always provided me with a sounding board and personal “level” during our time together in banking.

 As we sat alternating rounds at one of our old haunts, he described to me a renewed outlook he had developed over the past several months of particularly long hours at work.
 He had come to the realization that in addition to professional success, personal zest for life was an equal contributing factor to one’s happiness.
 Accordingly, he resolved to inject some life back into his waking hours, and that began with a definition of what living meant.